yizenglistat/blogSource/content/posts/how-does-word2vec-work-in-nlp-tasks.md

 categories:
 ---

 A simple tutorial for Word2vec with mathematical/statistical details explained.
-You might need basic Calculus and Algebra to fully understand the content.

 <!--more-->